 Devices that are constantly up and running need a scheduled downtime.
 For unattended devices, remote reboot capability is crucial to ensure improved device performance.

 When devices are deployed to a perimeter-less workforce, it is important to protect the devices against misuse by factory reset or hard reset of the device.

 - Securing data on lost or stolen devices

-The business data on single purpose devices is susceptible to misuse if the device is stolen or lost.
-It is crucial to remotely wipe-off the device data and lock the device to prevent unauthorized access.
+The business data on single-purpose devices are susceptible to misuse if the device is stolen or lost.
+It is crucial to remotely wipe off the device data and locks the device to prevent unauthorized access.

 Scalefusion for single purpose device management